anam-aj/edx/CS50x/pset10FinalProject/project/README.md

         * ##### login.html

-             * Hosts to input field namely 'username' and 'password' and a submit button named 'login'.
+            * Hosts two input field namely 'username' and 'password' and a submit button named 'login'.

         * ##### register.html
+            * Ask user to input 'username' and 'password'.
+Also mandates to re-enter password for to ensure correctness.

         * ##### removenote.html
+            * Dynamically generates a dropdown list of user's notes.
+Thus provides functionality to select and delete notes.

+* ####